Program Coordinator: Dr. R. Ricciardelli, Department of Sociology

 The Certificate in Criminology consists of 21 credit hours as prescribed below.
 Six credit hours must be at the 3000-level or higher and no more than 15 credit hours shall be in a single discipline:

-6 additional credit hours at the 2000-level or above chosen from Table 1 Courses Approved for the Certificate in Criminology.
+6 additional credit hours at the 2000-level or above chosen from Table 1 Approved Courses for the Certificate in Criminology.

 Not all courses are offered every semester.
 Students are strongly advised to consult with the Program Coordinator for assistance with course planning.
 Students who complete 3 credit hours in a research methods course in Psychology (2910, 2911, 2920, 2925 (Grenfell Campus only)) or Sociology (3040, 3041) shall, for the purposes of the Certificate, be deemed to have fulfilled 3 credit hours in Sociology 2300.
+The former Sociology 2000 may be used in lieu of Sociology 1000.

 Students are advised to generally follow the suggested course sequencing presented in Table 2 Suggested Course Sequencing for the Certificate in Criminology.